 Hiring a Student Employee

-- Advertise your position through the Career Center‘s Handshake webpage.
+- Advertise your position through the Career Center‘s Bulldog NetWORK webpage.

 - Identify a student employee and complete the Student Employment Agreement (SEA).